Tuesday, August 22, 2023

-sprung from the great mundane
+sprung from the ether

 "Bill" Williams (his closest friends called him "Bill")